A21 safety package

 • improved signing, markings and road studs

-This work is to improve safety and won't improve capacity along the A21.
+This work is to improve safety and won't change capacity along the A21.
 We'll be looking at that as part of our 'route strategy' work which is due to start shortly.

 Improving safety along the A21 - reducing the number, severity and frequency of incidents for the travelling public and local communities